 I understand that the Government is proposing to change the way in which supported housing is funded.
 This will affect the people living in The Salvation Army’s Lifehouses because they are homeless.
 It seems that the proposals could mean that their entitlement to have their rent paid will suffer.

-I would be grateful if you could ask a question about this when you return to Parliament on 5 September.
+I would be grateful if you could ask a question about this in Parliament.

 To contact your MP by email, go to www.parliament.uk/mps-lords-and-offices/mps/ and put in your postcode.
 It will then tell you who your MP is and give you their email address.
 If you would prefer to write then address it to them by name at: House of Commons, London SW1A 0AA